nornir/nornir.github.io/source/swapping_sections.rst

 	a.
 Rename the section folders to the correct numbers
 	b.
 Open VolumeData.xml in Notepad++ (CTRL+ALT+SHIFT+B to format XML)
 	c.
 Renumber the name, number, and path attributes to reflect the correct section number for both sections.
+	d.
+From explorer, delete the assembled images.
+This includes the <Volume/<Section#>/TEM/Leveled/Images and <Volume/TEM/<Section#>/TEM/Mask/Images.

 From command prompt:
 	a.
 To be extra safe, create a copy of the meta-data: nornir-build <VolumeDir> ExportMetadata
 	   That helps with a recovery if a disaster happens
 	b.
 Create backup copies of RPC2/TEM/Grid8 and RPC2/TEM/Volume1 or whatever the top level transform.
 	c.
+Run the build command to regenerate assembled images (or use a more targeted build command for the purpose of swapping sections to save time.)
+	d.
 Run the align command for the volume you have changed.

 Check results in Viking when align commmand is completed.